ryandawsonuk/crdtester/README.md

 # CRD Tester

 This is a general-purpose tool for testing the use of a CRD.
 It checks for a CRD and then deploys a custom resource of that type and deletes it.
+It can optionally wait for the resource to match a spring expression condition before deleting (e.g. a ready status check).
 If it hits an issue (e.g. due to a faulty resource file) then it reports failure.

 The tool is parameterised to allow for different CRDs.
 See [Using Custom Configuration](#using-custom-configuration)